vudala/drone-swarming/README.md

 ### Requirements
 You will need all these libraries:

-- Python client for ROS2:
+- Python client for ROS 2 Humble:
   - Follow the standard process of instalation and setup for ROS2 https://docs.ros.org/